Societe Generale 2026+ Charity Partner Application Process: FAQs

 This partnership will be focused on UK-based charities working with UK beneficiaries.
 While we would not exclude a charity that had an international arm, our partnership and funding would solely be focused on work in the UK.

 Your KPIs are around the number of people impacted (number in jobs, number of beneficiaries etc).
 Does this mean that you are looking for a project that reaches a large audience, over one that gives more intensive support to a smaller number?
+Do you have an idea of what reach figures should look like?

 Our objectives are to make an impact on each beneficiary and in the community.
 We are looking to hit a middle ground between quantity and depth of impact.